benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/help.md

 !!! info "VMware® Tanzu Application Platform™ (TAP) Documentation"

+    Tanzu Developer Portal is part of Tanzu Application Platform.
 The documentation for all versions of VMware® Tanzu Application Platform™ can be found [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html).

 !!! info "VMware® Tanzu Application Service™ (TAS) Documentation"

+    Tanzu Developer Portal is part of Tanzu Application Service.
 The documentation for all versions of VMware® Tanzu Application Service™ can be found [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/index.html).

 !!! info "VMware® Tanzu Labs™"